 |TIME||CALL 9-1-1 if the patient suddenly shows any of these symptoms or they are accompanied by loss of vision or double vision, loss of balance with dizziness or “the worst headache of his/her life.”
 Other symptoms may include nausea, vomiting, dizziness and clumsiness.
 There may be a sudden loss of strength or sensation in the face, arm or leg or a combination of the three.|

-The multidisciplinary stroke team of doctors and nurses at Riverside Community Hospital is equipped to acutely treat stroke patients, and to identify stroke symptoms as quickly as possible.
+The multidisciplinary stroke team of doctors and nurses at Riverside Community Hospital is equipped to identify stroke symptoms and treat as quickly as possible.
+Time is brain and it is imperative that a qualified medical professional evaluate any suspected stroke.
 Our emergency department has implemented an acute stroke protocol to ensure the rapid evaluation and treatment of patients who are potential candidates for this stroke treatment.